itsrakesshchauhan/PhishBuster/README.md

 # PhishBuster

-Install or unload package in browser named as Extensions First you have to run Phishbuster.py file in the backend before start using the extension.
+Step1.
+Install or unload package in browser Folder named as named as Extensions.
+Step 2.
+First you have to run Phishbuster.py file in the backend before start using the extension. ( Backend ML model )

+how to load extension ?

+step1.  open your browser.
+step 2.
+Go. to extension.
+step 3.
+Turn On Developer mode. step 3.
+Click load unbacked and select "extension" folder.
+Step 4.
+Run backend Ml file in pc.